cleitonsouza01/trade/docs/events.md

 Events can change the quantity, the price and the results stored in the accumulator.
 Every event must inherit from the accumulator.Event base class and have this method:

 ```python
 update_portfolio(quantity, price, results)
     # do stuff here...
     return quantity, price
 ```

 that implements the logic for the change in the portfolio.

+Events must have an "asset" attribute with reference to an Asset instance and a date 'YYYY-mm-dd' attribute.

 Events are passed to trade.Accumulator objects by the accumulate_event method.